swcarpentry/sql-novice-survey/_episodes/09-create.md

 Once again,
-exactly what constraints are available and what they're called depends on which database manager we are using.
+exactly what constraints are available and what they're called depends on which database engine we are using.

 Once tables have been created, we can add, change, and remove records using our other set of commands,